Metaphor's Algebra

 stoper

-Allessandro Volta Allessandro Volta (1745 - 1827).
-Galvani's 'animal electricity' is the result of contact of two different metals in a conductive environment.
-He announced (at 1800) a new electrical device - the Voltaic Pile - and described it as an 'electric organ', which is like the torpedo fish.
+Allessandro Volta (1745-1827).
+Galvani's 'animal electricity' is the result of contact between two different metals in a conductive environment.
+In 1800 he announced a new electrical device - the Voltaic Pile - and described it as an 'electric organ,' which is like the torpedo fish.

 It was the first direct current battery.